-11.12 All development, and each parcel of any proposed grouped or multi-lot subdivision (residential, industrial, or commercial), must have both legal and direct physical access to a public road, unless it is part of a registered condominium plan.

-- 11.13 Any new roadways provided by developers are to adhere to the transportation guidelines within the Lethbridge County Municipal Engineering Guidelines and Minimum Servicing Standards.
+- 11.12 All development, and each parcel of any proposed grouped or multi-lot subdivision (residential, industrial, or commercial), must have both legal and direct physical access to a public road, unless it is part of a registered condominium plan. - 11.13 Any new roadways provided by developers are to adhere to the transportation guidelines within the Lethbridge County Municipal Engineering Guidelines and Minimum Servicing Standards.
 Developers will be required to enter into Development Agreements with the municipality to address the terms of providing or upgrading roadways necessary to serve the development. - 11.14 For any subdivision proposal where a new municipal road is needed to provide access, the road right-of-way required is to be dedicated at the time of subdivision and the road alignment shall be illustrated on the tentative plan of subdivision prepared by the applicant's surveyor. - 11.15 Private access easements for parcels to be subdivided shall not be permitted as the sole means of legal access.
-However, the following may be considered in limited circumstances: - (a) The County may take into consideration existing or historical easements if it is the case of a boundary title realignment which has an easement currently registered on title. - (b) Exceptions may also be made in instances where parcels are severed and physically cutoff from a roadway (e.g., such as by an irrigation canal) and there is no other means of obtaining access. - 11.16 Where Large-scale (5 or more multi-lot) subdivisions are approved that take access from an adjacent paved municipal roadway or highway, the municipality may require the local internal or access road for the subdivision to be paved at the developer's expense. - 11.17 Applicants for major development proposals and multi-lot subdivision applications may be required to provide Traffic Impact Assessments (TIAs) as a means of identifying access and roadway improvements and upgrading requirements. - 11.18 The County may require developers enter into a Road Use Agreement to address haul routes, maintenance and/or upgrading, heavy haul usage degradation, dust control, and any other matters relative to the use or impacts to municipal roads.
+However, the following may be considered in limited circumstances: - (a) The County may take into consideration existing or historical easements if it is the case of a boundary title realignment which has an easement currently registered on title. - (b) Exceptions may also be made in instances where parcels are severed and physically cutoff from a roadway (e.g., such as by an irrigation canal) and there is no other means of obtaining access. - 11.16 Where Large-scale (5 or more multi-lot) subdivisions are approved that take access from an adjacent paved municipal roadway or highway, the municipality may require the local internal or access road for the subdivision to be paved at the developer's expense. - 11.17 Applicants for major development proposals and multi-lot subdivision applications may be required to provide Traffic Impact Assessments (TIAs) as a means of identifying access and roadway improvements and upgrading requirements. - 11.18 The County may require developers enter into a Road Use Agreement to address haul routes, maintenance and/or upgrading, heavy haul usage degradation, dust control, and any other matters relative to the use or impacts to municipal roads. - 11.19 The County will consult with adjacent municipalities with regards to any new or future road networks as per any approved Intermunicipal Development Plan.